Pattern 100 Zlotych 1960 "Mieszko and Dabrowka". Silver (Poland, Peoples Republic)

 Auction prices

 Find out the current coin value of the Polish Pattern 100 Zlotych 1960 "Mieszko and Dabrowka".
 Silver.
-This silver coin from the times of Peoples Republic struck at the Warsaw Mint
+This silver coin from the times of Peoples Republic struck at the Warsaw Mint.
+The record price belongs to the lot 59 sold at the Warszawskie Centrum Numizmatyczne auction for PLN 12,000.
+Bidding took place May 14, 2016.

 Сondition